jgwhite/jgwhite.github.io/_posts/2013-04-29-ember-without-data.md

 the community.
 When it all works, it’s like magic.
 When it doesn’t, it’s hard to know where to start debugging.

-Many of the complaints and confusion so far have stemmed from a misconception that Ember-Data is part of Ember core and therefore Ember can’t be used without it.
+Much of the complaint and confusion so far have stemmed from a misconception that Ember-Data is part of Ember core and therefore Ember can’t be used without it.
 The team have been [working hard][5] to dispel this perception and demonstrate Ember’s power without Data.